"Britain Knows What It Means To Fight For Freedom": Rishi Sunak In Ukraine

-British Prime Minister Rishi Sunak on Saturday made his first visit to Kyiv since taking office, the Ukrainian president said.
+UK Prime Minister Rishi Sunak on Saturday made his maiden visit to Kyiv after assuming office and assured Britain's continued support to Ukraine in its war against Russia.

-"Since the first days of the war, Ukraine and the UK have been the strongest of allies," Ukrainian President Volodymyr Zelensky said in a Facebook post.

-"During today's meeting, we discussed the most important issues both for our countries and for global security."
+"Britain knows what it means to fight for freedom.
+We are with you all the way @ZelenskyyUa," tweeted Mr Sunak, expressing support for Ukraine.

 Britain knows what it means to fight for freedom.— Rishi Sunak (@RishiSunak) November 19, 2022